Trip of a Drip

 Your students will be engaged in a multifaceted program experience that may include:

-• Viewing several exciting multimedia videos including “Trip of a Drip,” “Welcome to the Watershed,” and “Repair and Rebound” which provide a greater depth of knowledge and understanding of the Rouge River Watershed and our connections to it.
+- Viewing several exciting multimedia videos including “Trip of a Drip,” “Welcome to the Watershed,” which provide a greater depth of knowledge and understanding of the Rouge River Watershed and our connections to it.

-• Using maps on a guided walk from the street level to the Rouge River to trace the path of water runoff in surface and storm drains, and over both permeable and impervious surfaces.
+- Using topographic maps on a guided walk from the street level to the Rouge River to trace the path of water runoff in surface and storm drains, and over both permeable and impervious surfaces.

-• Exploring a rain garden outside the Center, and discussing how both small and large rain garden spaces can reduce runoff volumes sent directly to the Rouge through storm drains, while also increasing biological diversity in the watershed.
+- Exploring a real 'rain garden' outside the Center, and discussing how both small and large rain garden spaces can reduce runoff volumes sent directly to the Rouge through storm drains, while also increasing biological diversity in the watershed.

-• Exploring the banks of the Rouge River to look for evidence of erosion and deposition.
+- Observe the banks of the Rouge River to look for evidence of erosion and deposition and make qualitative stream assessments.